RAK3372 WisBlock LPWAN Module Quick Start Guide

 - Now that you are logged in to the platform, the next step is to create an application.
 Click Create an application.

-- To have an application registered, you need to input first the specific details and necessary information about your application then click Create application.
+- To have an application registered, input first the specific details and necessary information about your application then click Create application.

 TTN OTAA Device Registration